MitricaAlexandru/Car-s-indicator-lights-app/README.md

 # Indicator-Light-App
-I had to work on a project called "car's indicator lights," which was divided into three modes:
+I had to work on a project called "car's indicator lights", which was divided into three modes:
 The first mode was called the "lane change mode," and it was intended to operate as follows: When the push button was pressed for less than 500 ms, the left/right LED would blink three times.

 The second mode was named the "normal mode," and it functioned as follows: When the left/right push button was pressed for more than 500 ms, it would continue blinking until the button was released.